-We are a woman-owned private practice focused on supporting women and parents.
+We are a woman-owned private practice focused on supporting adolescents, women, and parents.

-We offer consultation, psychotherapy, and community events for women and parents seeking specialized support from licensed clinical psychologists with over a decade of experience.
+We offer consultation, psychotherapy, and community events for those seeking specialized support from licensed clinical psychologists with over a decade of experience.

 They say it ‘takes a village’, but how do we find that village?
 What and who does the village need to include?
 What do we do when life throws us curve balls and the village isn’t available in the ways you need?
 We know…it’s overwhelming and you don’t have time and energy to figure it out all by yourself!

-Founded by doctoral-level licensed clinical psychologists who met and bonded over their love for working in integrated care settings with multidisciplinary teams, It Takes A Village is a private practice focused on utilizing psychotherapy to promote caregiver wellness.
-We each have our own areas of expertise with a collective goal to help families thrive despite the challenges of growing your family, raising children, and navigating physical and mental health challenges in a world of imperfect healthcare systems.
-We aim to help expecting parents all the way through seasoned parents and even grandparents identify tools, resources, and new perspectives on how to increase joy and reduce stress.
+Founded by doctoral-level licensed clinical psychologists who met and bonded over their love for working in integrated care settings with multidisciplinary teams, It Takes A Village is a private practice focused on utilizing evidence-based psychotherapy to promote well-being.
+We each have our own areas of expertise with a collective goal of helping adolescents and adults thrive despite the many challenges that life can present in these modern times.
+We aim to help individuals identify tools, resources, and new perspectives on how to increase joy and reduce stress.

 Dr. Ally Legrand Hrindo brings a decade of clinical, research, and teaching experience to her practice supporting women’s health issues, especially those at the intersection of reproductive health and mental health.
 She is well versed in supporting the perinatal population and has expertise in trauma, perinatal loss, and coping with pelvic pain and related health challenges.
-Dr. Legrand currently has a wait list with new clients expected to be seen in June 2025 (updated 3/19/25).
+Dr. Legrand typically has a wait list of 2-3 months for new patient referrals seeking weekly services, but does her best to accommodate sooner appointments for individuals needing a one-time or short-term consultation for an acute stressor.

-Dr. Madison Smith is our newest addition to the team as of December 2024, a clinical psychologist with expertise in supporting children, adolescents, and college-aged youth and young adults.
-Dr. Smith brings experience working in a variety of outpatient mental health and medical settings, with a focus on supporting youth with anxiety, OCD, mood disorders, trauma, and challenges related to identity and coping with overall life and school stress.
-Dr. Smith currently has a wait list with new clients expected to be seen in June 2025 (updated 3/19/25).
+Dr. Madison Smith is our adolescent-focused clinical psychologist with expertise in supporting the mental health of teens and college-aged youth.
+Dr. Smith brings experience working in a variety of outpatient mental health and medical settings, with a focus on supporting youth with anxiety, OCD, mood disorders, trauma, gender and sexual identity-related transitions, and general challenges related to identity and coping with overall life and school stress.
+Dr. Smith currently has a wait list of 4-5 months.

 Follow along on Instagram at @ittakesavillagevermont